pennhanlee/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed book list.
 * The `INDEX` **must be a positive number** 1, 2, 3, …

-Examples:

 Example Command | Result
 -----------------|--------
-`list` followed by `delete 2` | deletes the 2nd book in the book list.
+`list` <br> `delete 2` | deletes the 2nd book in the book list.

 ### Editing a book : `edit`

-Edits an existing book in _bookmark_ so that you can update information of a book without having to delete the outdated version and add the updated book.
+Made a mistake?
+You can update information of a book simply by using our Edit Command!
+Use the command to edit the book name, genre, tags, total_pages or current bookmarked page.

 Format: `edit INDEX [n/BOOK_TITLE] [tp/TOTAL_PAGES] [b/PAGE_NUMBER] [g/GENRE] [t/TAG]`

+* Use `list` to display your list of books
-* Edits the book at the specified `INDEX`.
+* Edit the book at the specified `INDEX`.
 * The `INDEX` refers to the index number shown in the displayed book list.
 * The `INDEX` **must be a positive number** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
+* At least one of the fields must be provided.
 * Existing values will be updated to the input values.

-Examples:

 Example Command | Result
 -----------------|--------
-`edit 1 b/101` | Edits the bookmark of the 1st book to be `101`.
+`list` <br> `edit 1 b/101` | Edits the bookmark of the 1st book to be `101`.
-`edit 2 n/Harry Potter g/Fantasy` | Edits the name and genre of the 2nd book to `Harry Potter` and `Fantasy` respectively.
+`list` <br> `edit 2 n/Harry Potter g/Fantasy` | Edits the name and genre of the 2nd book to `Harry Potter` and `Fantasy` respectively.

 ### Set goal for your book: `goal`

-Set a reading goal to finish a certain page by a deadline for a book in _bookmark_.
+Don't we all love a challenge?
+Challenge yourself and set a reading goal to finish a certain page by a deadline for a book in _bookmark_.

 Format: `goal INDEX p/PAGE d/DD-MM-YYYY`

+* Use `list` to display your list of books
 * Sets goal for the book at the specified `INDEX`.
 * The `INDEX` refers to the index number shown in the displayed book list.
 * The `INDEX` **must be a positive number** 1, 2, 3, …
 * Page number and deadline must be provided.

-Examples:

 Example Command | Result
 -----------------|--------
-`goal 1 p/69 d/22-05-2020` | Sets a goal to reach page 69 of the 1st book by 22nd May 2020.
+`list`<br>`goal 1 p/69 d/22-05-2020` | Sets a goal to reach page 69 of the 1st book by 22nd May 2020.

 ### Adding a note to a book : `note`

-Adds a note to an existing book in _bookmark_ so that you can pen down your thoughts or keep track of important information for the book.
+Feeling the Shakespear in you?
+Use the Note Command to pen down your thoughts for your book of choice!
+Notes will be differentiated based on the title you give and will be displayed in full when you `view` a book!

 Format: `note INDEX n/TITLE txt/TEXT`

+* Use `list` to display your list of books
 * Edits the book at the specified `INDEX`.
 * The index refers to the index number shown in the displayed book list.
 * The index **must be a positive number** 1, 2, 3, …​